kakyoism/kkappkit/README.md

 ### Hand-written Widgets

-Other than the data-model widgets, there are pre-written widget classes for convenience.
+Other than the data-model widgets, there are pre-defined widget classes for convenience.
 They are not part of the JSON config format and thus cannot be generated.

 ### ScrollFrame